Prep 10 min | Cook 40 Mins | Serves 2 people

 - Heat a non-stick pan with just a little unflavoured coconut oil, and flash fry the greens with aminos and garlic for about 2 – 4 minutes.

-- Evenly divide the immune boosting broth and mushrooms between the two bowls with ramen noodles.
+- Evenly divide the immune boosting broth between the two bowls and add ramen noodles.

 - Top with the wilted greens, sliced sticky chicken, soft boiled eggs, spring onions, sesame seeds and any other toppings you like.